Social work internship jobs in Charlottesville, VA - 364 jobs

 General Work Tasks (Illustrative Only) -

-Monitors, coordinates and administers specific assigned programs;
+Monitors, coordinates and administers specific programs as assigned;

 Coordinates services within specific area of responsibility;